 2008/09

-In game one, the Dragons defeated the Tigers by double digits (93–81) after holding Melbourne to 36 points in the second half.
-Mark Worthington (23 points) top scored for the Dragons, while Anstey (21 points and 9 rebounds) led the way for the Tigers.
+In Game 1, the Dragons defeated the Tigers 93-81, holding Melbourne to just 36 points in the second half.
+Mark Worthington led the team with 23 points, while Chris Anstey (21 points, 9 rebounds) was Melbourne’s top performer.

-In game three, the series became front-page news after a clash between Anstey and Dragons backup point guard Rhys Carter. a incident that saw the Tigers star big man charged with ‘striking – with elbow’ after the altercation with Carter in the third quarter of the grand final series before being ejected from the match (along with Dragons forward Mika Vukona, who was involved in the subsequent on-court melee).
-The game was a bloodbath after Anstey’s ejection, with the Dragons hammering the defending champions 84-67 at Hisense Arena.
-The Dragons were led by Donta Smith (18 points), who scored 10 points in the final period.
+Game 3 became front-page news after a fiery clash between Anstey and Dragons backup point guard Rhys Carter.
+Anstey was charged with ‘striking – with elbow’ after the altercation with Carter in the third quarter and was subsequently ejected, along with Mika Vukona, who was involved in the ensuing melee.
+With Anstey gone, the Dragons dominated, hammering the defending champions 84-67 at Hisense Arena behind 18 points from Smith, including 10 in the final period.

-Donta Smith was named MVP of the Finals after averaging 18.2 points, 7.4 rebounds, and 5.4 assists over the five-game series.
+Smith was named Finals MVP after averaging 18.2 points, 7.4 rebounds, and 5.4 assists over the five-game series.

 “The Dragons’ board of directors believe that more time is required to develop the league as a commercially viable entity,” said co-owner Mark Cowan at the time.
 “The Dragons aspire to play at the highest level, to the highest standards, in a fully professional league.
 This is a sad day for our club, but in many ways, it’s the only way forward for a sport which needs some time to reinvent itself.”